conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 Some explanation for the specific variables:

-* *BUILD_EXAMPLES* - do not build OpenCV examples, as they are not needed to use OpenCV, but increase build times and package sizes
+* *BUILD_EXAMPLES* - do not build OpenCV examples, as they are not needed to use OpenCV, but increase build times and package sizes.
-* *BUILD_DOCS* - skip documentation for the same reason as examples, we usually keep only things needed to link with the package, and also build of documentation may require additional tools (such as [doxygen](http://www.doxygen.nl/))
+* *BUILD_DOCS* - skip documentation for the same reason as examples, we usually keep only things needed to link with the package, and also build of documentation may require additional tools (such as [doxygen](http://www.doxygen.nl/)).
-* *BUILD_TESTS* - same story, as we're not going to run these tests, skip them from build
+* *BUILD_TESTS* - same story, as we're not going to run these tests, skip them from build.
-* *BUILD_PERF_TEST* - another set of tests to skip
+* *BUILD_PERF_TEST* - another set of tests to skip.
-* *BUILD_opencv_apps* - skip some demonstration and utility applications supplied with OpenCV
+* *BUILD_opencv_apps* - skip some demonstration and utility applications supplied with OpenCV.
-* *BUILD_opencv_java* - as we're building packages for C++, disable Java bindings as well. also, installation of them requires [JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html), [Apache ANT](https://ant.apache.org/), etc. and may fail, if they are not found
+* *BUILD_opencv_java* - as we're building packages for C++, disable Java bindings as well. also, installation of them requires [JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html), [Apache ANT](https://ant.apache.org/), etc. and may fail, if they are not found.

 Once CMake configuration is done, we may build the project: